-A substantial proportion of ADH/FCHL with no detected mutation in LDLR/APOB/PCSK9 genes have raised LDL-C concentrations explained by co-inheritance of common LDL-C-raising alleles (19).
-APOE carriers of the ADH/FCHL cohort may thus present a high LDL-C due to a polygenic origin rather than due to a reel defective apoE effect.
-We compared the distribution of the weighted polygenic risk score (wPRS) in the ADH/FCHL, the ADH and the FCHL cohorts between probands with an apoE rare variant and those with no LDLR/APOB/PCSK9/APOE variant (/M-) (Figure 2).
-The proportion of probands with a high probability of polygenic dyslipidemia is increased in the cohort of APOE variants carriers (55% vs 46 %), while the probability of monogenic dyslipidemia is similar (20% vs 22%).
-The difference in proportion of probands with a high probability of polygenic dyslipidemia is even more marked in ADH (61% for APOE variant carriers vs 46%), but reversed in FCHL (42% APOE variant carriers vs 46%) (Figure 2).
+A substantial proportion of the ADH/FCHL cohort with no detectable mutations in LDLR, APOB, or PCSK9 had increased LDL-C concentrations that were explainable by co-inheritance of common LDL-C-raising alleles (19).
+APOE carriers in the ADH/FCHL cohort may have thus presented increased LDL-C due to a polygenic origin rather than a real effect of a defective apoE.
+We compared the distribution of the weighted polygenic risk score (wPRS) in the ADH/FCHL, ADH, and FCHL cohorts between probands with an apoE rare variant and probands with no LDLR, APOB, PCSK9, or APOE variant (cohort/M-) (Figure 2).
+The proportion of probands with a high probability of polygenic dyslipidemia was increased in the cohort of APOE variant carriers (55% vs 46 %), whereas the probability of monogenic dyslipidemia was similar (20% vs 22%).
+The difference in the proportion of probands with a high probability of polygenic dyslipidemia was more marked in the ADH cohort (61% for APOE variant carriers vs 46%).
+This was reversed in the FCHL cohort (42% APOE variant carriers vs 46%) (Figure 2).

-Conversely, the proportion of probands with a high probability of monogenic dyslipidemia is reduced in the cohort of ADH-APOE variants carriers (14% vs 23 %) and increased in the cohort of FCHL-APOE variants carriers (31% vs 22 %) (Figure 2).
-These observations suggest that a larger proportion of ADH cases is of polygenic origin among carriers of an APOE variant than non-carriers.
-Consequently, a substantial proportion of the APOE variants may not be the major ADH cause.
-To identify these variants, we compared the wPRS between carriers of variants grouped in the different pathogenicity groups according to Varsome classification: pathogenic/likely pathogenic (P/LP); variant of uncertain significance (VUS); likely benign (LB) (Figure 3).
+Conversely, the proportion of probands with a high probability of monogenic dyslipidemia was reduced in the cohort of ADH-APOE variant carriers (14% vs 23 %) and increased in the cohort of FCHL-APOE variant carriers (31% vs 22 %) (Figure 2).
+These observations suggest that a larger proportion of ADH cases were of polygenic origin among carriers of an APOE variant compared to non-carriers.
+Consequently, a substantial proportion of the APOE variants may not have been the major cause of ADH.
+To identify these variants, we compared the wPRS between carriers of variants grouped in the different pathogenicity groups according to Varsome classification: P/LP, VUS, and BL (Figure 3).
 The wPRS was significantly different among the five pathogenicity

 Table 1.
 Description of the 76 probands with dyslipidemia (continued …).